soodoku/tldr/summaries/13_calculated_risks.md

 ### Misc.

+* 'Solving a problem simply means representing it so as to make the solution transparent.' --- Herb Simon

 * "Franklin’s law": Nothing is certain but death and taxes.

 * In 17th century, buying life insurance meant making a bet on prominent person's life, e.g. mayor of paris will die in the next 3 years.

 * Heroism is self-deception and the greatest obstacle to progress

 * Placebo effect 'goes away' if you discuss treatment efficacy in NNT.

 * "Math is hard.
 Let's go shopping."---Barbie

 * Americans are not alone.
 "In a survey, 1,000 Germans were asked what “40 percent” means: (a) one-quarter, (b) 4 out of 10, or (c) every 40th person.
 About one-third of respondents did not choose the right answer."

 * Theory of mathematical prob. only developed in 1654 --- letter b/w Pascal and Fermat.

 * "[a] little girl ... was scheduled to receive an injection from her pediatrician.
 Upset that her father signed a consent form stating that he understood that 1 out of 10,000 children experience a serious allergic reaction, she insisted on speaking to the doctor.
 “I want to know,” the little girl asked, “what number you’re on.”"

 * The nineteenth century saw a struggle among three different visions of the physician: the artist, the statistician, and the determinist.
 The French medical professor Risueño d’Amador, as an artist who relies on medical “tact” and his intuitions about the individual patient.
 His rival Pierre-Charles-Alexandre Louis ... rejected bloodletting as a medical treatment.
 By collecting data, he showed that slightly more people who were bled died than people who were not.
 The French physiologist Claude Bernard rejected the images of both the physician-artist and the physician-statistician.
 For Bernard, science meant certainty. **In the nineteenth century, statistical data were still considered antithetical to the scientific method.
 Whereas science was about certainty, statistics was about uncertainty; therefore, statistics was not a proper scientific tool.** "physician Ignaz Semmel-weis’s statistical studies of childbed fever and scurvy are as legendary as the reluctance of the relevant authorities enact the preventive measures that his statistics suggested."